 As I was contemplating this, my periods stopped and I started experiencing dryness and some irritation/burning in my vagina and hot flashes.
 I also started to become very symptomatic from my rectocele.
 I reflected on why I had considered surgery in the first place.

 In my mind, a rectocele, especially low down like mine, means a lack of support for the bladder and uterus.
 I also knew that a pessary was unlikely to work given how low my prolapse is.
 I wondered if restoring the anatomy would help bolster support for what is up above and allow me to then use a pessary if needed in the future.
 I also felt that having surgery before the prolapse had progressed or other organs were being affected would be beneficial.
-Finally, knowing how tissues in menopause thin, I felt that having surgery before menopause may have benefits.
+Finally, knowing how tissues in menopause are thin, I felt that having surgery before menopause may have benefits.